Dolly Parton filmography

 Parton starred in the Christmas television special Kenny & Dolly: A Christmas to Remember with Kenny Rogers in 1984 to promote their collaborative Christmas album Once Upon a Christmas.
-In 1986 Parton starred in the made-for-television film A Smoky Mountain Christmas.
+In 1986, Parton starred in the made-for-television film A Smoky Mountain Christmas.
 During the 1987–1988 television season, Parton attempted a second variety show on ABC, also titled Dolly.
 Like the previous series, this one also only lasted one season.

-Parton starred in the 1989 film Steel Magnolias with Sally Field, Shirley MacLaine and Julia Roberts.
+Parton starred in the 1989 film Steel Magnolias with Sally Field, Shirley MacLaine,Julia Roberts, Daryl Hannah and Olympia Dukakis.

-In 1991 Parton starred in the made-for-television film Wild Texas Wind.
+In 1991, Parton starred in the made-for-television film Wild Texas Wind.

 Parton returned to the silver screen in 1992 with James Woods in the 1992 film Straight Talk.
 The film received mixed reviews, with most of the praise going to Parton and Woods' performances, while criticizing the storyline.
-In 1993 she made a cameo appearance in The Beverly Hillbillies.
+In 1993, she made a cameo appearance in The Beverly Hillbillies.

-In 1994 Parton starred in two pilot episodes for sitcoms, Heavens to Betsy, and Mindin' My Own Business, neither of which were ordered to series.
+In 1994, Parton starred in two pilot episodes for sitcoms, Heavens to Betsy, and Mindin' My Own Business, neither of which were ordered to series.
 Parton starred in the made-for-television films Unlikely Angel in 1996 and Blue Valley Songbird in 1999.

-In the 2000s Parton made appearances in the films Frank McKlusky, C.I. and Miss Congeniality 2: Armed and Fabulous as well as television appearances on Reba and Hannah Montana.
+In the 2000s, Parton made appearances in the films Frank McKlusky, C.I. and Miss Congeniality 2: Armed and Fabulous as well as television appearances on Reba and Hannah Montana.

 Parton starred in the 2012 film Joyful Noise with Queen Latifah, Keke Palmer and Jeremy Jordan.
 She also made cameo appearances in The Year Dolly Parton Was My Mom in 2011 and Hollywood to Dollywood in 2012.

-In 2015 Parton and NBC produced the made-for-television film Dolly Parton's Coat of Many Colors featuring Parton as narrator.
+In 2015, Parton and NBC produced the made-for-television film Dolly Parton's Coat of Many Colors featuring Parton as narrator.
 A sequel, Dolly Parton's Christmas of Many Colors: Circle of Love was produced in 2016, again featuring Parton as narrator and in a cameo appearance as the Painted Lady who inspired her signature style.

 Parton and Netflix partnered together to produce a series of television films based on Parton's songs, titled Dolly Parton's Heartstrings.
 It was released in 2019.